minvws/nl-covid19-notification-app-backend/README.md

 ## Building and packaging

 The build and package pipeline for this project is implemented as a set of batch scripts.
 These scripts can be executed on a development machine without arguments or via a build server (Jenkins, Azure Devops) without the need to lock-in the build process to one specific vendor.
-This should also make it easier to build older versions of the server because all of the logic required to build is committed to version control.
+This should also make it easier to build older versions of the server, because all of the logic required to build is committed to version control.

-To run the scripts you must have following installed and accessible in your path:
+To run the scripts, you must have the following installed and accessible in your path:

 * 7zip